Skip to main content

 ADOS Drone Agent

 The ADOS Drone Agent is the software that runs on the companion computer inside your drone.
-It sits between the flight controller (ArduPilot, PX4, or Betaflight) and everything else: your ground station, your phone, the cloud, and any scripts you write.
-It is written in Python 3.11+, licensed under GPLv3, and designed to run on ARM single-board computers from Raspberry Pi to Rockchip to NVIDIA Jetson.
+It sits between the flight controller (ArduPilot, PX4, Betaflight, or iNav) and everything else: your ground station, your phone, the cloud, and any scripts you write.
+It is a hybrid system.
+The core long-running services — the supervisor, MAVLink router, cloud relay, and video pipeline — are native Rust binaries, while Python handles the FastAPI REST and web layer, AI and vision, the scripting engine, hardware detection, device drivers, and shared libraries.
+It is licensed under GPLv3 and designed to run on ARM single-board computers from Raspberry Pi to Rockchip to NVIDIA Jetson.

 What it does